underlines/awesome-ml/image-generation.md

 - [OnnxStream](https://github.com/vitoplantamura/OnnxStream) Stable Diffusion XL 1.0 Base with 298MB of RAM
 - [StreamDiffusion](https://github.com/cumulo-autumn/streamdiffusion) A Pipeline-Level Solution for Real-Time Interactive Generation
 - [AnyText](https://github.com/tyxsspa/AnyText) Code and Model for a diffusion pipeline covering a latent module and text embedding to generate and manipulate text in images
+- [InstantID](https://github.com/InstantID/InstantID) Zero-shot Identity-Preserving Generation in Seconds, [ComfyUI plugin](https://github.com/ZHO-ZHO-ZHO/ComfyUI-InstantID)
+- [PhotoMaker](https://github.com/TencentARC/PhotoMaker) Rapid customization within seconds, with no additional LoRA training preserving ID with high fidelity and text controllability which can serve as an adapter for other models

  text to 3d: